MrRobertPaulson/SevenSeas/README.md

 sudo update-alternatives --config x86_64-w64-mingw32-g++
 # (configure to use POSIX variant)

-git clone https://github.com/MeowNetwork/meow --branch master cd meow
+git clone https://github.com/SevenSeasNetwork/SevenSeas --branch master cd SevenSeas
 # This step is not required for when using the Qt GUI
 ./zcutil/fetch-params.sh